Wai-Playground/waifcord/README.md

 3. **Command/Listener System.**
 - Basic module handling system, you can rip it out, improve it or just use the Stage/Stage Runner parts of the code as you see fit.
 4. **Incremental Conversation Summarization**
-- Save tokens by having a summarization context window, for every n messages sent, it will summarize the important parts of the conversation to save on token costs.
+- Save tokens by having a summarization context window, for every n messages sent, it will summarize the important parts of the conversation and delete the messages to save on token costs.
+Ideally the general context shouldn't be lost but more granular details might.
 5. **Character Memories ➖ (disabled/testing)**
 - Characters will be given past conversations & memories of the users for better personalized context.